TJ0023/My-Portfolio/README.md

 As the title states this is a test portfolio just using HTML CSS and Vanilla JS.
-I wanted to use REACT but I wasn't comfortable with it so instead I punished myself by replicating some gadgets through just using display flex to he best of my knowledge.
+I wanted to use REACT but I wasn't comfortable with it so instead I punished myself by replicating some gadgets through just using display flex to the best of my abilities.

 Update 1: